 Maiden name rather than married name?

 - If you want a simple division between your personal life and your author life

-- If you want to insure foreverness of name if an unforseen life change occurs in the future
+- If you want to ensure foreverness of name if an unforeseen life change (ahem, divorce) occurs in the future

 - If you want to honor your birth family and/or your childhood self

 I’m days away from pulling the trigger on the absolute, final, forevermore author name I will publish my trade books under.
 The upcoming expiration of my website domain name has provided just the deadline I need.
 If all else fails, I can always revert to the names suggested by my ever-so-helpful family.